Chelyabinsk meteorite

 The Chelyabinsk meteorite (Russian: Челябинский метеорит, Chelyabinskii meteorit) is the fragmented remains of the large Chelyabinsk meteor of 15 February 2013 which reached the ground after the meteor's passage through the atmosphere.
 The descent of the meteor, visible as a brilliant superbolide in the morning sky, caused a series of shock waves that shattered windows, with approximately 7,200 buildings damaged, and 1,491 people injured.
 The resulting fragments were scattered over a wide area.

-The largest fragment raised from the bottom of Lake Chebarkul on 16 October 2013 had a mass of 540 kg and the total mass of 7 other meteorite fragments found nearby was 84.4 kg.
+The largest fragment raised from the bottom of Lake Chebarkul on 16 October 2013 had a mass of 540 kg and the total mass of six or seven other meteorite fragments found nearby was 84.4 kg.

 Naming

 The meteor and meteorite are named after Chelyabinsk Oblast, over which the meteor exploded.
 An initial proposal was to name the meteorite after Lake Chebarkul, where one of its major fragments impacted and made a 6 m hole in the frozen lake surface.